openrndr/openrndr-guide/docs/04_Drawing_basics/C02_Text.md

  # Drawing text
 OPENRNDR comes with support for rendering bitmap text.
+There are two modes of operation for writing text, a direct mode that simply writes a string of text at the requested position, and a more advanced mode that can place texts in a designated text area.

  ## Simple text rendering

-Here we show how to render simple texts.
+To render simple texts we first make sure a font is loaded and assigned to `drawer.fontMap`, we then use [`drawer.text`](https://api.openrndr.org/org.openrndr.draw/-drawer/text.html) to draw the text.

  <img src="media/text-001.png"/>